weiyi-jiang/orientation/README.md

 ## Task 3:  Rstudio

-Rstudio and workflowr is alternative to JupyterLab for interactive anlaysis.
-Rstudio is not recommended though, if your work involves data analysis implemented as bioinformatics workflows (see Task 4 below for more details).
+Rstudio is alternative to JupyterLab for interactive anlaysis.  (see Rmd below for more details).
+This task requires some R skills and also minimal background of data science/machine learning/biostats.

+Please download this [R_assignment](https://github.com/haoyueshuai/lab_tasks/blob/main/assignment.Rmd) and [Data for this assignment](https://github.com/haoyueshuai/lab_tasks/blob/main/data/data_cleaned.csv) to finish this task.

 (Contents to be updated ...)